 DEEP: Disability Emergency Evacuation Program Enrollment Information

-If you are in your room and unable to evacuate without assistance, Brown Public safelty should know you are in the building:
+If you are in your residence hall room and are unable to evacuate:

 the Fire Department (dial 9-1-1).
 Tell them: